Astarisk/OtterShare/README.md

 # OtterShare
 Attempting to create my own screenshot sharing program to replace what I've been using for years.
+I wanted to mess with the windows hooks and c_types so I decided to try this out.

 Notes about the program thus far and some details:
 THIS PROGRAM ONLY WORKS ON WINDOWS NT PLATFORMS